loftyshaky/keymeleon/README.md

 }
 ```

-This configuration types "test" when you press `Ctrl+Shift+Esc` while preventing the Task Manager from opening.
+This configuration types "test2" twice, adds a space, then types "test4" four times.

 <h2 id="mouse_button_support">Mouse button support</h2>
 Keymeleon allows you to bind extra mouse buttons by mapping them through your mouse software first, then configuring them in Keymeleon.